Cranbrook/Canadian Rockies International Airport

 📖 Plain English Explanation:

-Winds will be variable in direction at 3kt.
+Winds from the West-Southwest (240°) at 5 kt.
 Visibility will be excellent at more than 6SM.
-Scattered clouds at 500 feet.
+Scattered clouds at 800 feet, Overcast skies at 3000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 IFR